 Getting into a diversion program is a big concern for many certain first-time offenders.
 Most counties have some version of a diversion program whereby defendants who successfully complete the program are awarded the benefit of keeping a clean criminal record.
-Why each county’s diversion program may slightly differ, we’ll discuss the Dakota County Diversion Program as an example.
-To learn more about getting into a diversion program to keep your record clean, call us at (612) 338-5007 for a free consultation.
+While each county’s diversion program may slightly differ, we’ll discuss the Dakota County Diversion Program as an example.

 What is the Dakota County Diversion Program?

 The “Dakota County Community Accountability Program for First Time Property Offenders” has four primary goals:

 - Create an incentive for first-time low risk property offenders to change their behavior;